inmanta/vscode-inmanta/README.md

 ### Code navigation
 When pressing on `Ctrl` and hovering an element, and overview of its type Entity is shown.
 If you click on it (while still having `Ctrl` pressed on) you can navigate to the definition of the entity.

+> :bulb: To work properly, this feature requires the Inmanta Language Server to be running:
+> In the inmanta extension configuration (`ctrl+, > extensions > inmanta`), set `LS`: to Enabled

 ![Navigation screenshot](images/screenshot-ctrl-click.png)

 ### Compilation error reporting
 The extension will run a pre-compilation every time you save your file.
 Making it easier for you to spot syntax and basic model errors.
 When hovering the problematic bit, an explaination message is shown, and more details can be found in the **Output** panel (when selecting *Inmanta Server Language* in the expandable list on the right).

+> :bulb: To work properly, this feature requires the Inmanta Language Server to be running:
+> In the inmanta extension configuration (`ctrl+, > extensions > inmanta`), set `LS`: to Enabled

 ![Error reporting screenshot](images/screenshot-error-reporting.png)